 Victim Documentation [24 CFR 5.2007]

-If an applicant claims the protection against denial of admission that VAWA provides to victims of domestic violence, dating violence, sexual assault, or stalking, the PHA will request in writing that the applicant provide documentation supporting the claim in accordance with section 16-VII.D of this ACOP.
+If an applicant claims the protection against denial of admission that VAWA provides to victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking, the Housing Authority of Danville will request in writing that the applicant provide documentation supporting the claim in accordance with section 16-VII.D of this ACOP.

 Perpetrator Documentation

 Documentation that the perpetrator has successfully completed, or is successfully undergoing, rehabilitation or treatment.
 The documentation must be signed by an employee or agent of a domestic violence service provider or by a medical or other knowledgeable professional from whom the perpetrator has sought or is receiving assistance in addressing the abuse.
-The signer must attest under penalty of perjury to his or her belief that the rehabilitation was successfully completed or is progressing successfully.
+The signer must attest under penalty of perjury to their belief that the rehabilitation was successfully completed or is progressing successfully.
 The victim and perpetrator must also sign or attest to the documentation.

 3-III.G.
 NOTICE OF ELIGIBILITY OR DENIAL

-Notice policies related to denying admission to applicants who may be victims of domestic violence, dating violence, sexual assault, or stalking are contained in Section 3-III.F.
+Notice policies related to denying admission to applicants who may be victims of domestic violence, dating violence, sexual assault, stalking or human trafficking are contained in Section 3-III.F.

 EXHIBIT 3-1: DETAILED DEFINITIONS RELATED TO DISABILITIES